Olive Willis: Career

 As a headmistress, Willis had an imposing presence, but a balanced personality, and she inspired respect in her girls.
 She wanted her school to be a place where "life should be normal", with some freedom and a natural pace.
 In education, Willis believed that girls should not try to be like boys, and she aimed at a serious attitude towards education, preparing some of her pupils for university life.
 She could be difficult to work with and knew little of housekeeping, but many of her staff, like her business partner Lilian Heather, were devoted to her.
 One employee, the eccentric Maria Nickel, was her chauffeur, handyman, architect and engineer, and slept in her bathroom.

 Retirement

 Heather died in 1943, and in 1944 Willis gave up the ownership of the school, which was transferred to a public body.
-She retired as headmistress in 1946, but intended to go on living at Hill House, which had been built for her in the school's grounds.
+She retired as headmistress in 1946, but intended to go on living at Hill House, which had been built for her on the school's grounds.
 This led to her chosen successor moving to another school, and Willis decided to divide her time between Hill House and a second home at 38 Tedworth Square in Chelsea.
 She kept up with old pupils and continued her interests in the Bermondsey Time and Talents Settlement and in the Girl Guides movement.

-After living nearly twenty years in retirement, Willis died from a perforated duodenal ulcer at the age of 86 at her London home.
+In 1964, after living nearly twenty years in retirement, Willis died from a perforated duodenal ulcer at the age of 86 at her London home.
 She was cremated, and her ashes were buried in a memorial garden at Downe House.
 Her estate at death amounted to £16,510.